 The FHA official site contains a publication explaining the whys and hows of home inspections titled, “For Your Protection, Get A Home Inspection”.
 That document includes the following:

 “Buying a home is one of the most important purchases you will make in your lifetime, so you should be sure that the home you want to buy is in good condition.
 A home inspection is an evaluation of a home’s condition by a trained expert.
 During a home inspection, a qualified inspector takes an in-depth and impartial look at the property you plan to buy.”

-—Estimate the remaining useful life of the major systems (such as electrical, plumbing, heating, air conditioning), equipment, structure, and finishes.
+The appraiser will also estimate the remaining useful life of the major systems such as electrical, plumbing, heating, air conditioning, equipment, structure, and finishes.

 FHA appraisers DO NOT perform home inspections, and FHA appraisals must never be mistaken for an inspection.
-You also cannot assume the FHA as “approved” the condition of the property even with the appraisal.
+You also cannot assume the FHA as “approved” the property condition even with the appraisal.

-For Your Protection, Get A Home Inspection also reminds us, “Lenders require appraisals on properties prior to loan approval to ensure that the mortgage loan amount is not more than the value of the property.
+For Your Protection, Get A Home Inspection also reminds us, “Lenders require appraisals on properties prior to loan approval to ensure that the loan amount is not more than the property’s value.
 Appraisals are for lenders; home inspections are for buyers.”

 FHA loans cannot move forward without an appraisal, but they can do so without an inspection-it’s the borrower’s responsibility to get the inspection.